Ealish241/GStoun_dark_skies/README.md

 The website can be accessed over the host PC without wifi by either directly opening the html code as a website, or putting the adress: localhost:8000

+**UPDATES TO BE MADE AFTER FIRST EVENT**
+Use Python RTC module to save timestamp to data so if Arduino needs to be reset, lap times can be calculated manually.
+Get rid of the "time to beat" element of the graph.
+Instead, put a print statement in place for the lap time in sec each time tag is dibbed, and print array of fastest lap times per house.
+Adjust tick spacing on graph, and include grid lines as hard to read when 30+ laps have been recorded.
+OR work out how to put the bar chart value on the graph.
+OR put in a print statement for the lap count list.